mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 sector duke is not.
 His advice may be well worth listening to but he cannot give direct orders.
 The system works like this.
 The sector duke says something like:
-“We’re being invaded.
+“We're being invaded.
 These key worlds must not fall and that trade route must stay open.
-I’d like to think we could halt the attackers about here...”
+I'd like to think we could halt the attackers about here...”
 The Navy responds by offering a plan which, after some discussion, is approved.
 The admiral then orders his fleet assets to their new locations and reports on progress to the sector